Skip to Main Content

 Reporting the Results in APA Formatting

-A Kruskal-Wallis test was performed on the scored of the three groups (A, B and C).
+A Kruskal-Wallis test was performed on the scores of the three groups (A, B and C).
 The differences between the rank totals of 34.91 (A) , 30.71 (B) and 46.43 (C) were significant, H (2, n = 73) = 6.75, p = .034.

-In addition, if your ANOVA is significant you must also carry out and report a a post-hoc test to find which groups are different to each other.
+In addition, if your ANOVA is significant you must also carry out and report a post-hoc test to find which groups are different to each other.
 A Dunn's test or Mann-Whitney could be considered here to test between the pairs of unrelated groups.
 You also have options for which correction (for multiple test) to use.
 In the example below we have used Mann-Whitney Tests with the Bonferroni adjustment:

 Post hoc comparisons were conducted using Mann-Whitney Tests with a Bonferroni adjusted alpha level of .016 (0.05 ÷ 3).
 The difference between Group B and Group C was statistically significant ((NGroup B = 24, NGroup C = 22) = 145, z = 2.62, = .009).
 None of the other comparisons were significant after the Bonferroni adjustment (ps > .017).